How to Become a Developmental Editor of Fiction

 • Content marketing.
 This is where you create valuable, useful resources for your target clients and provide them for free on the internet (e.g. blog posts, video tutorials, etc.).
 The idea is that your ideal clients will be looking for such resources, so when they find them, they find you!

 • Networking – both with authors and other editors.
-There are lots of reputable editorial societies across the globe, and the editorial community is active on platforms like Facebook and Twitter.
+There are lots of reputable editorial societies across the globe, and the editorial community is active on platforms like Facebook and LinkedIn.
 Make friends, and you might find yourself top-of-mind when a more experienced editor needs to pass some work on due to a full schedule or an incompatibility with the project.
 Similarly, integrate yourself into the author community, being helpful and friendly, and you’ll start to become known.

 • Be good enough to recommend (and hire again!).
 Make sure you do the best job possible for every author you work with.
 Not only does your client deserve it, but they’ll likely want to hire you again – and recommend you to all their author buddies too.
 It’s amazing how quickly you’ll grow your client list simply by being awesome.

-Of course, no amount of marketing will land you clients if you don’t have your business set up well.
 In other words, you need to nail the first two steps in this process first: make sure you’re skilled enough to do the job (and are able to portray this to your potential clients) and make sure you have a well set-up business that looks and acts the part.

-And there you have it.
 To become a developmental editor of fiction, you first need to learn your craft, then set up your business, then find clients.

-If that sounds like a lot of work, it’s because it is!
 There are obviously a lot more steps for each of those stages.
 But with a clear path, you can make a plan of action and be well on your way to becoming a developmental editor.

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com